JacquesLucke/animation_nodes_manual/docs/user_guide/nodes/geometry/intersect_line_sphere.rst

 - **Sphere Center** - The location of the center of the required sphere.
 - **Sphere Radius** - The radius length of the required sphere.

 Outputs
 -------

 - **Intersection 1** - The location of the first point of intersection of the input line and input plane.
-(It is possible that a line intersect a sphere two times, one at the front and one at the back)
 - **Intersection 1** - The location of the second point of intersection of the input line and input plane.
-(It is possible that a line intersect a sphere two times, one at the front and one at the back)
 - **Is Valid 1** - A boolean which is True if the first intersection was found and False otherwise.
 - **Is Valid 2** - A boolean which is True if the second intersection was found and False otherwise.